ypriverol/github-paper/document/manuscript.md

 progress.
 Version numbering should follow semantic versioning in the form X.Y.Z, with X being the major, Y the minor and Z the patch version of the release, including possible meta information, as described in http://semver.org/.
-Correct labelling allows develpers and users to easily recover older versions, compared them, or simply used them to reproduce results described in publications (Rule 8).
+Correct labelling allows developers and users to easily recover older versions, compared them, or simply used them to reproduce results described in publications (Rule 8).
 This approach will also help defining a coherent software publication